 - Designate a family communications leader.
 Families with more than one sibling tend to have varied opinions on how to best care for mom or dad.
 While everyone can be involved in care planning meetings, it is helpful to designate one communications leader.
 If there is an emergency, I can contact one person and communicate next steps.
 In some cases, the family communications leader is also the Health Care Power of Attorney.
 This is not required at our community, but it is important as a family to discuss your loved one’s health care wishes and goals so everyone is on the same page.
 The Health Care Power of Attorney is responsible for carrying out these wishes should your loved one not be able to communicate.

 - Get to know the lingo.
 ECC/IL/ALF, etc. – the acronyms can be confusing.
-Twin Creeks will be an Assisted Living and Memory Care community that holds an Extended Congregate Care license.
+Twin Creeks will be an Assisted Living and Memory Care community.
 This means that our community will be a lovely place to live for older people that require some help with their activities of daily living.
 This includes help with bathing or dressing, or medication management.
 Our team at Twin Creeks is dedicated to providing the highest quality of care – specifically designed for your loved one.
 Twin Creeks must incorporate the resident’s independence, dignity, choice and decision making into the care plan.

 - Visit other communities.
 Choosing the right community is a lot like choosing the right college for your senior.
 We want to make sure that Twin Creeks is the best fit for your family considering location, budget, availability and atmosphere.
 We are happy to help you set up in-person visits to best use your time.
 When you are visiting, ask…How is the team trained?
 What if one of your residents has difficult behaviors?
 How does the team look – energized, happy, stressed?
 Does everyone know the residents?
 How does the community handle emergencies?